umurcankaya/umurcankaya/README.md

 I'm a physicist by training and now I'm doing a PhD in machine learning applied to life sciences.

-Check out Data Integration in Life Sciences [wiki](https://www.mi.fu-berlin.de/w/DILIS/WebHome) to see what I'm working on.
+Check out the Data Integration in Life Sciences [group wiki](https://www.mi.fu-berlin.de/w/DILIS/WebHome) to see what I'm working on.

 <!--
 **umurcankaya/umurcankaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.